 Figure 8.
 F. tularensis cells exposed to different pH do not greatly affect rpsU3 transcript, but decreases protein production.
-Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU3 reporter construct.
+(A) Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU3 reporter construct.
 Each dot represents one replicate, and horizontal bars indicate the average.
-(A) Cells grown to log phase and then exposed to indicated pH values.
-The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells. β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU3, in the native locus.
-(B) Cells grown to log phase and then exposed to sMHB pH 3.5.
-Completed thrice in biological triplicate.
-Threshold for significance was p-value > 0.5.
+Cells grown to log phase and then exposed to indicated pH values.
+(B) β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU3, in the native locus.
+Cells grown to log phase and then exposed to sMHB pH 3.5.
+Completed three times in biological triplicate. * p < 0.05 by two-tailed Student’s t test.

 Discussion

 In this study we used reporter assays to investigate environmental factors that could lead to differential expression of the ribosomal proteins bS21-1 and bS21-3 in F. tularensis.
 For most of the conditions we examined, we did not observe any significant change in reporter activity.
 However, based on our transcriptional reporter, there is evidence of increased bS21-1 in response to low pH, growth in CDM, and growth on CHAH.
 Similarly, we found evidence of increased bS21-3 in cells grown in CDM or on CHAH.
 We subsequently assessed bS21-1 and bS21-3 production under these conditions using lacZ-based translational reporters.
-We could not validate the increase in bS21-1 in cells exposed to acidic pH, possibly due to technical considerations.
+We could not validate the increase in bS21-1 in cells exposed to acidic pH, likely due to technical considerations.
 Finally, we observed an increase in both bS21-1 and bS21-3 in cells grown in CDM or on CHAH, but the magnitude of increase was lower than observed using the transcriptional reporter assay.

 It is important to note that the transcription start sites of the genes encoding bS21-1 and bS21-3 (rpsU1 and rpsU3) are not known, so our transcriptional reporters include both the putative promoter and 5´ untranslated region (UTR).
 Thus, it is possible that the GFP reporter is subject to both transcriptional and post-transcriptional control.
 In addition, as rpsU1 is the second gene in an operon, its promoter corresponds to the sequence upstream of the gene cspA.
 We do not know if other regulatory elements differentially control production of rpsU1.
 Thus, it is possible that the transcriptional reporter activity corresponding to rpsU1 may more accurately reflect changes in abundance of cspA.

 With respect to the impact of pH on bS21-1, we observed a disconnect between transcriptional and translational reporter protein abundance (cite figure).
 It is possible that abundance of cspA is increased at low pH and other regulatory mechanisms limit bS21-1 production.
-But, the cells containing both the bS21-1 and bS21-3 lacZ translational reporters had a complete lack of β-galactosidase activity in the low pH condition.
-This raises the possibility that the low pH externally resulted in sufficiently low internal pH to inactivate the β-galactosidase enzyme.
+However, the cells containing both the bS21-1 and bS21-3 lacZ translational reporters had a complete lack of β-galactosidase activity in the low pH condition.
+This raises the possibility that the low pH externally resulted in sufficiently low internal pH to permanently inactivate the β-galactosidase enzyme.

-In considering the different in vitro growth medias, their complex and undefined nature makes it difficult to determine what factors lead to the changes in bS21 homolog production.
+In considering the different in vitro growth medias, their complex and undefined nature makes it difficult to determine which factors lead to the changes in bS21 homolog production.
 While future work could shed light on this topic, the observed differences were not large and other approaches may be more fruitful.